Black Cufflinks A new design of shirt cufflink similar in shape to a roof.

-£9.95 - cufflinks with an unusual pattern etched into the silver.
+Cufflinks with an unusual pattern, similar to the flames of a fire, etched into the silver.

 The cufflink is only suitable for a shirt that has a button hole on both sides and does not already have shirt buttons.
 With minor embroidery skills however, it is relatively easy to cut off the button and stitch in that extra hole.